Mona Vale, New South Wales: Landmarks

-Mona Vale has a shallow beach (formerly known as "Bongin Bongin" Beach) which has a children's and lap pool at its northern end, with the main beach adjoining the golf course and a number of parks and reserves.
+Mona Vale has a shallow beach which has a children's and lap pool at its northern end, with the main beach adjoining the golf course and a number of parks and reserves.
 There is a second beach north of this which is known as "The Basin" with a concentrated wave which, since the early 2000s, has been known as "Whomp" which is popular with body boarders.
 Mona Vale is a popular beach for surfing with beach breaks including "Main", "Suck Rock" which holds the annual competition known as KOTR or king of the rock, and "Rip Bowl".

 Population

 In the 2021 Australian Census, there were 10,877 people domiciled in Mona Vale, of which 71.3% of these were born in Australia.
 The most common other countries of birth were England 7.4%, New Zealand 2.0% and South Africa 1.3%.
 The area is relatively linguistically homogeneous, with 85.3% of residents speaking only English at home.
 Other languages spoken at home included Serbian 1.0%, Croatian 1.0% and Portuguese 0.9%.
 The most common responses for religion were No Religion 39.8%, Catholic 22.8% and Anglican 16.6%.